EdwardAstill/connecty/documentation/api.md

 - `"plasma"` — Purple to yellow
 - See [matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html) for more

+### Bolt Plot Parameters

+Additional parameters and behavior specific to `BoltResult.plot`:

+- `mode` — `"shear"` (default) colors by in-plane shear magnitude and shows arrows; `"axial"` colors by signed axial force (+ tension, − compression) and hides arrows. `"axial"` mode is only available for elastic results (not ICR).
+- Colormap tip — For `mode="axial"`, a diverging colormap like `"RdBu_r"` is recommended (red=tension, blue=compression).
+- Normalization — Colors scale to the actual data range (min→max); the colormap is not forcibly centered at zero.

 **Bolt Plot Features:**

 - Bolts drawn as circles, colored by force magnitude
 - Applied load location marked with red ×
-- Force vectors shown as arrows at each bolt
+- Force vectors shown as arrows at each bolt (shear mode only)
-- ICR point shown (if ICR method used)
+- ICR point shown (for ICR results; axial mode is not available)
 - Title shows bolt count, size, max force

 **Weld Plot Features:**